Results.

 Extension of time refused where applicant failed to provide credible, evidenced reasons or account for each day of nearly two-year delay.

-Extension of time – Law of Limitation Act s.14(1) – requirement to show sufficient cause and account for each day of delay – admissible supporting evidence (affidavit, medical records, death certificate, power of attorney) – Lyamuya test applied.
+Civil procedure — extension of time — admissible supporting evidence (affidavit, medical records, death certificate, power of attorney) — Lyamuya test applied

 29 November 2024